Edinburgh from Arthur’s Seat. Castle to the left, St Giles the ’rounded’ spire in the middle, and Salisbury Crags to the right

 St Stephens Church by Christopher Wren (Photo K Flude) a rare view during building work.

-Swedish Choir singing in St Stephen’s London St Stephens Church at night by Christopher Wren (Photo K Flude)
+Swedish Choir singing in St Stephen’s London St Stephens Church in the middle foreground of the photo.
+(Photo K Flude)

 (Thanks to Charles Knightly’s Perpetual Almanac)